• Home

 1. After the church age, the 7-year tribulation, chapters 4-18

 This says we will be in his presence at his coming.
-To be in his presence at his coming we would have to be joined to Him prior to that time.
-The seems to be absent in the tribulation period, but present with the Lord at His coming.
+To be in his presence at his coming, we would have to be joined to Him prior to that time.
+They seem to be absent in the tribulation period but present with the Lord at His coming.
 This further supports the idea that believers will be snatched away into heaven.
 This I called the rapture.

-I would love it if the Lord gave us a couple chapters in the bible where He clearly laid out the doctrine of the rapture and how it fits in the end times and how the tribulation all fits together.
-However, in His infinite wisdom, He gave us what we could handle and what we need to know and leaves the veil over much of the specifics.
+I would love it if the Lord gave us a couple of of chapters in the Bible where He clearly laid out the doctrine of the rapture, how it fits in the end times, and how the tribulation all fits together.
+However, in His infinite wisdom, He gave us what we could handle and what we needed to know and left the veil over much of the specifics.

 Rapture